 - Traumatic past experiences that may resurface and create retraumatisation.

 Conversely, research has found that many people from CALD communities may see past adverse experiences as a source of resilience and strength that allows them to cope better with crisis.
-Furthermore, pulling together and helping others in need during a natural disaster such as the floods can allow people from CALD communities to bond more closely with their neighbours and wider community.
+Pulling together and helping others in need during a natural disaster such as the floods can allow people from CALD communities to bond with their neighbours and wider community.